-Buildings of very differing styles, classical or Belle Epoque, romantic, Mediterranean or contemporary, all these hotels, incorporating some eighty restaurants, offer conviviality and have shared for more than a century, the fame of a golden legend.
+Buildings of very differing styles, classical or Belle Epoque, romantic, Mediterranean or contemporary, all these hotels in Monaco, incorporating some eighty restaurants, offer conviviality and have shared for more than a century, the fame of a golden legend.

 One of the most surprising things about Monaco is its affordability.
 Aside from the peak periods such as Monaco Grand Prix and Monaco Yacht Show the price point of accommodation is extremely good value for money.

 5- Safety in Monaco

 The safest place in Europe - Monaco.
 If safety is your number one priority in a destination, then Monaco is for you.
 Security for this tiny constitutional monarchy is provided by an armed national police force and has 1 policeman for every 100 residents, a system of 24-hour video surveillance spanning the entire surface area of the Principality, giving it the reputation of being the ''safest square mile" in Europe.